kuzzleio/kuzzle/doc/2/guides/getting-started/3-access-control-rights/index.md

 Copy the above role and then run this command: `kourou security:createRole --id hostes --body-editor`

-A text editor should open itself, replace the existing body by our role definition and then exit the editor.
+A text editor should open itself: replace the existing body by the copied role definition and then exit the editor.

 ::: info
 If you have trouble with the integrated text editor, you can try to run the command directly as well: